Pagu

 Where Massachusetts Avenue Meets Something Harder to Classify

 The stretch of Massachusetts Avenue that runs through Cambridge's Central Square neighbourhood has always attracted restaurants that don't fit a single category.
-Pagu, which opened at 310 Massachusetts Ave in 2017, has become one of the more durable examples of that tendency.
+Pagu at 310 Massachusetts Ave in Cambridge is an Asian-Spanish Fusion Tapas restaurant led by chef Tracy Chang.
 Its menu draws simultaneously from Spanish tapas culture and a range of Asian cooking traditions, a combination that sounds opportunistic on paper but reads as coherent on the plate.
 The room draws a crowd that spans MIT students, local professionals, and the kind of repeat neighbourhood visitor who shows up on a Tuesday as naturally as a Saturday.
-Hours run 5 to 9 pm daily, which positions it as a focused dinner operation rather than an all-day destination.

 Eight Years of Staying Interesting

 What has kept Pagu on that list is less about a single dish and more about how the menu has continued to evolve without losing the core logic.
-The restaurant is documented as having hosted cooking classes and whole suckling pig dinners alongside its regular service, suggesting a programming approach that treats the space as more than a fixed-format dinner room.
-These formats — low-volume, event-driven, often requiring advance booking — have become a meaningful revenue and community strand for a certain class of independent casual restaurant, and Pagu appears to have adopted them as deliberate extensions of its identity rather than emergency pivots.
+The restaurant has hosted cooking classes and whole suckling pig dinners alongside its regular service.
+These formats, low-volume, event-driven, often requiring advance booking, have become a meaningful revenue and community strand for a certain class of independent casual restaurant, and Pagu appears to have adopted them as deliberate extensions of its identity rather than emergency pivots.

 The Menu's Internal Logic